PingOne

 • The page appears before the PingOne Risk IdP Adapter in the sign-on flow.

 • The page is hosted in the same domain as your PingFederate server.
-This is allows HTTP cookies to pass the transaction information to the PingOne Risk IdP Adapter.
+This allows HTTP cookies to pass the transaction information to the PingOne Risk IdP Adapter.
 You might be able to work around this requirement by consolidating your domains with a reverse proxy server.

 • You have access to the page to add the script.

-Authentication API mode - Captured by your web application first-factor sign-on page
+Authentication API mode: Captured by your web application first-factor sign-on page

 You add a device profiling script to your web application sign-on page.
 The script creates the device profile and stores it in a series of HTTP cookies.
 When the PingOne Risk IdP Adapter is triggered by the PingFederate authentication policy, it picks up the device profile from the cookies.
 The adapter sends the device profile to PingOne Risk along with the transaction information.